GPDC/CryptRelay/README_miniupnp.md

 2. File-> project properties-> build-> linker-> additional library dependencies-> navigate to miniupnp-1.9 folder and select the folder.

 3. File->Project properties->build->linker->libaries->Add Library File-> navigate to the miniupnp-1.9 folder, and select the libminiupnpc.a file.

+******** to include / link in Eclipse 3.8.1 *********

+I'm going to tell you places to store it and access it based on how I have it set up on my computer.

+Extract the miniupnpc-1.9.tar.gz into your lib section of your workspace.
+On my computer it is:   /home/myusername/workspace/lib/
+Use this if you don't know how (making sure to replace myusername with your username): sudo tar xvzf miniupnpc-1.9.tar.gz -C /home/myusername/workspace/lib/

+Then when you are in that miniupnp-1.9 folder inside a terminal, type sudo make

+# Now inside the Eclipse IDE we include and link the library:
+1. project properties-> c/c++build-> settings-> gcc c++ compiler-> includes->include paths (-l)-> click the add new button and navigate to and select the miniupnpc-1.9 folder.

+2. project properties->c/c++build->settings-> GCC C++ Linker->Libraries->
+	in the Libraries (-l) section put this: miniupnpc		//PLEASE NOTE: this does not say libminiupnpc
+				//Nor does it say libminiupnpc.a nor libminiupnpc.so
+				//Nor miniupnpc.a or .so
+				//In order to link to a library, you must not mention the
+				// 'lib' prefix on the file.
+				// so libminiupnpc should be mentioned as miniupnpc
+				// And don't mention any extension such as .a or .so

+2.1 in the Libraries search path (-L) section navigate to your miniupnpc-1.9 folder and select it.